Yu Ge, Ruibin tuning

 Fisherman’s Evening Song

-Listen to the fishermen’s songs,
+Listen to the fishermen’s songs,,

-Husbands and wives singing in unison,
+husbands and wives singing in unison, voices blending harmoniously.

-Tonight, who knows where I’ll rest?
+Who knows where I’ll rest?
+The 10-li long beaches?

-Their songs drift far with the western wind,
+Sounds drift far with the western wind,

 10. 醉臥蘆花 (泛音起)